lazio579/auxiliary/README.md

 * Live testing
   - Prove the new system is stable and find bugs that only occur in the real world
 * Regression testing
-* performance comparison
+* Performance comparison
   - For instance, you can use tcpcopy to [compare the performance of Apache and Nginx](https://raw.github.com/wangbin579/auxiliary/master/docs/Apache%202.4%20vs.%20Nginx%20-%20A%20comparison%20under%20real%20online%20applications.pdf)

 ##Architecture

-There are two kinds of architectures that TCPCopy could be used depending on where to capture response packets.
+There are two ways to use TCPCopy: adopting the traditional framework or using the advanced framework depending on where to capture response packets.

 ###Traditional architecture
 ![tcpcopy](https://raw.github.com/wangbin579/auxiliary/master/images/traditional_tcpcopy_archicture.GIF)